aws/karpenter-provider-aws/website/content/en/preview/faq.md

 After the pods are binpacked on the most efficient instance type (i.e. the smallest instance type that can fit the pod batch), Karpenter takes 59 other instance types that are larger than the most efficient packing, and passes all 60 instance type options to an API called Amazon EC2 Fleet.
 The EC2 fleet API attempts to provision the instance type based on an allocation strategy.
 If you are using the on-demand capacity type, then Karpenter uses the `lowest-price` allocation strategy.
-So fleet will provision the lowest priced instance type it can get from the 60 instance types Karpenter passed the API.
+So fleet will provision the lowest priced instance type it can get from the 60 instance types Karpenter passed to the EC2 fleet API.
 If the instance type is unavailable for some reason, then fleet will move on to the next cheapest instance type.
 If you are using the spot capacity type, Karpenter uses the price-capacity-optimized allocation strategy which tells fleet to find the instance type that EC2 has the most capacity of and evaluates price as well which will balance cost and decrease the probability of a spot interruption happening in the near term.
 See [Choose the appropriate allocation strategy](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet-allocation-strategy.html#ec2-fleet-allocation-use-cases) for information on fleet optimization.